Grounding Functional Similarity by Invariance-Aware Model Stitching: Model Stitching

-Adversarial Training (AT) \cite{madry2017towards} is widely regarded as the most effective method for improving model robustness against worst-case perturbations, referred to as adversarial examples \cite{goodfellow2014explaining, li2022subspace}.
-Functional similarity between non-robust and robust models was investigated under TLM in \cite{balogh2023functional} using the AT strategy proposed in \cite{madry2017towards}.
+AT is widely regarded as the most effective method for improving model robustness against worst-case perturbations, referred to as adversarial examples \citep{goodfellow2014explaining, li2022subspace}.
 In this case, the training objective for the neural network \( f_w \) becomes: